llvm/circt/docs/FIRRTLAnnotations.md

 ### firrtl.extract.assert

 Used by SVExtractTestCode.
 Specifies the output directory for extracted modules.
-This attribute has type OutputFileAttr.
+This attribute has type `OutputFileAttr`.

 ### firrtl.extract.assume

 Used by SVExtractTestCode.
 Specifies the output directory for extracted modules.
-This attribute has type OutputFileAttr.
+This attribute has type `OutputFileAttr`.

 ### firrtl.extract.cover

 Used by SVExtractTestCode.
 Specifies the output directory for extracted modules.
-This attribute has type OutputFileAttr.
+This attribute has type `OutputFileAttr`.

 ### firrtl.extract.assert.bindfile

 Used by SVExtractTestCode.
 Specifies the output file for extracted modules' bind file.
-This attribute has type OutputFileAttr.
+This attribute has type `OutputFileAttr`.

 ### firrtl.extract.assume.bindfile

 Used by SVExtractTestCode.
 Specifies the output file for extracted modules' bind file.
-This attribute has type OutputFileAttr.
+This attribute has type `OutputFileAttr`.

 ### firrtl.extract.cover.bindfile

 Used by SVExtractTestCode.
 Specifies the output file for extracted modules' bind file.
-This attribute has type OutputFileAttr.
+This attribute has type `OutputFileAttr`.

 ### firrtl.extract.[cover|assume|assert].extra